Spreading The Word About HIV Prevention For African-American Women

 One of the challenges in getting women educated about PrEP is that primary care providers such as OB-GYNs often aren't aware of it.
 That problem is compounded with low-income patients who don't always get regular doctor visits and preventive care.

-"The other problem here is that it generally takes 5 to 10 years for consumers to become socially acquainted with any drug," McCray says.
+"The other problem here is that it generally takes five to 10 years for consumers to become socially acquainted with any drug," McCray says.
 "That's why we're trying to push the information associated with PrEP to the communities in dire need of it."

 The push includes a D.C.
 Department of Health ad campaign that says: "#PrEPforher: Dominate your sex life."